 “Maybe you can find out more on the Web,” suggested Celeste.
 “If you send him some information you’ve found out by yourself, maybe he’ll be more willing to write about himself.”
 But she was much less hopeful than she sounded to Jeremy.

-“Mom, what are all these little bombs for?” asked Jeremy, pointing to three rows of bombs painted neatly next to the pinup girl.
+“Mom, what are all these little bombs for?” asked Jeremy, pointing to two rows of bombs painted neatly next to the pinup girl.

 “Well, now, there you are, you have something to research!”

 Jeremy grimaced.
 But he transferred his attention to his computer, and in short order he had learned that each of the little bombs signified a mission the airplane had flown.
 “My Little Chickadee” had flown twenty-seven missions when Jeremy’s picture was taken.
 Jeremy also learned that the 95th Bombardment Group had flown B-26 airplanes and had served in North Africa, Sicily, and Italy.
 He decided he had enough information to pique his grandfather’s interest in the school project, so he wrote a third letter.